ut-parla/synthetic_graphs/README.md

 ## Features

-- scripts to generate test graphs
+- scripts to generate test graphs (see `graphs/`)
 - execute test graphs with Parla
    - Enable with no data movement, lazy movement, or eager movement
 - visualize test graphs dependencies (with or without data movement tasks)
 - analyze test graphs (average width and critical path length)
 - verify parla tasks and data movement executed in a valid ordering
 - IN PROGRESS: analyze Parla output and policy
-   - Vizualize execution order and assigned mapping
+   - Visualize execution order and assigned mapping
    - Compute expected time (using observed task times and bandwidth)
    - Compute total data movement cost
 - IN PROGRESS: Dynamic task context names for inspection with vizviewer